description Book now

 Sightseeing from Villa Kerasia Hotel (during a short 3-day stay).

 Drive to Heraklion town, have a look at the town and key areas (like Lion's square etc.) and perhaps some museums.
 The archaeological museum has just opened its doors again enjoy it..

 You can then drive up to Knossos (20 min from Heraklion).
 The site is overrated in my opinion, so don't spend too much time here.

 Instead, continue on and visit Archanes, a lovely small town with a good small archaeological museum.
 A good place to stop for lunch at one of the many good tavernas in the square.

 A few km past Archanes - a quick stop at the Vathypetro small archaeological site - with great views.

 Follow the road going south (via Houdetsi) and near "Protoria" turn left and continue towards "Agii Deka" (I am assuming you will have a good map with you!).

 Just past Agii Deka is the interesting "Gortyn" archaeological site (you will see it on your left).
 After this, continue towards Mires/Phaestos.

-Stop the visit the Phaestos archaological site (which has the 'feel' Knossos is missing).
+Stop the visit to the Phaestos archeological site (which has the 'feel' Knossos is missing).

-If you would like to have a swim and a peak at the south coast, you can continue south and go to Matala, Kommos, or Agia Galini.
+If you would like to have a swim and a peak on the south coast, you can continue south and go to Matala, Kommos, or Agia Galini.